 8. Listen, listen, listen

-In order to show empathy and care for your employees’ wellbeing, you first need to listen to their needs and concerns in order to provide an exceptional experience and to drive and increase engagement.
+In order to show empathy and care for your employees’ wellbeing, you need to actively listen and respond.
+That means acting on feedback, sharing results, and explaining decisions.
+This builds trust and helps achieve engagement over time.

-However, just sending a survey will not fix the problem of silos, misinformation, and lack of employee engagement.
+However, just sending a survey will not fix issues like silos, misinformation, or disengagement.
 The conversation must go two-way.
-In other words, employees should be able to join the company-wide conversations on a daily basis.
-This is the only way to keep them motivated to go the extra mile.
+Employees should be able to join company-wide conversations, ask questions, and share ideas daily.
+This keeps them involved and motivated.

 9. Frequently communicate what your organization stands for

-In the past few months, many organizations have shown the world how they are following their social and corporate responsibilities.
-Many of them have been helping the community to overcome the crisis as painlessly as possible.
-Your own employees should also be aware of all these initiatives, and they should be encouraged to share those news with others within and outside your organization.
+In the past few years, many organizations have shown how they take social and corporate responsibility seriously.
+From supporting communities to helping employees through difficult times, these actions shape how people perceive the company.
+Your employees should be aware of these initiatives, and they should be encouraged to share those news within and outside your organization.

-Not only that having brand ambassadors has a significant impact on talent attraction and retention, but it also develops a sense of pride, inspiration, and achievement among your own employees.
+Not only does having brand ambassadors support talent attraction and retention, but it also creates a sense of purpose, inspiration, and shared achievement among your employees.

 10. Support your employees’ growth and development

-Even though job security has become an important factor for workers across the world, career growth and development still play important roles in driving employee engagement.
+Even though job security has become an important factor for workers across the world, career growth and development still play a key role in driving employee engagement.

 The Benefits of Driving More Employee Engagement in the Workplace

-As mentioned earlier, employee engagement has a big impact on employee productivity, business performance, employee morale, retention, and even talent attraction.
+As mentioned earlier, employee engagement has a strong impact on productivity, business performance, employee morale, retention, and even talent attraction.

 The Importance of Communications in Driving Employee Engagement